Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Remember that brevity is the name of the game here.
 We don’t need to know your character's full backstory or about when they were rejected by their crush in elementary school (unless it’s central to the story).

 The blurb does a lot of heavy lifting to get readers interested in your book, but it is not meant to provide a full picture.
 Instead, it is a marketing and discoverability tool.
 Stuffing it with as much information as possible can lead to a dry and bloated blurb that contains too much detail to be intriguing.
-Optimizing your blurb for different retailers, such as Amazon, not only helps attract your target audience but ensures that your story appears in the right search results.
+Optimizing your blurb for different retailers, such as Amazon, not only helps attract your ideal readers but ensures that your story appears in the right search results.

 FREE RESOURCE